How to Document Noise for Your Landlord

 Step 2: Measure Decibel Levels

-Subjective descriptions like “very loud” don’t carry weight.
-Objective measurements do.
-Use a sound level meter app on your phone to capture actual decibel readings during noise events.
+Subjective descriptions like “very loud” are hard to compare across incidents.
+Measurable details help.
+Use a sound level meter app on your phone to capture decibel readings during noise events.

-SilentProof does this automatically: it continuously monitors sound levels, creates a visual timeline, and tags each measurement with GPS coordinates and timestamps.
-When you’re done, you have a complete evidence record, not just a number.
+SilentProof helps organize this into one workflow: it tracks sound levels, creates a visual timeline, and adds timestamps and location context.
+When you’re done, you have a clearer incident record, not just a number.

 Step 3: Take Notes in Real Time